 Associate Professor of Statistics; Co-Director of Ph.D.
 Program

-Research Interests: In his work on massive data set algorithms, Sampath explores what can be computed efficiently, and what is not computable.
-He is also interested in program checking, and in algorithmic problems in computational biology, particularly the problem of reconstructing the evolutionary history of a set of species from phenotypic and molecular sequence observations.
+In his work on massive data set algorithms, Sampath Kannan explores what can be computed efficiently, and what is not computable.
+He is also interested in program checking, a paradigm for ensuring the correctness of a program by observing its behavior at run-time, and in algorithmic problems in computational biology, particularly the problem of reconstructing the evolutionary history of a set of species from phenotypic and molecular sequence observations.

 Henry Salvatori Professor of Computer and Information Science

 Sanjeev Khanna works in theoretical computer science, studying the amount of resources that are necessary and sufficient to perform a computational task.
 His specific interests are in fast computation of near-optimal solutions for NP-hard problems, a class which has eluded efficient exact algorithms.
 His recent work has led to efficient algorithms for finding near-optimal solutions to several fundamental network design and routing problems.